rur/good/README.md

 ## Starter Templates

-A starter template is folder containing template files used by the page code generator to set up a new page.
+A starter template folder contains files used by the code generator to set up a new page.
-The `good page` command can read the boilerpate from a local folder or from the built-in options.
+The `good page` command can get it's boilerpate from a local folder or from one of the built-in options.

+### Built-in Page Boilerplate

 See the [README](starter/README.md) in the starter folder to learn what built-in options are available.